 Why Does Prepayment Risk Matter?

 When a borrower prepays a loan, the borrower saves a lot of interest.
 But that means the lender also misses out on all that interest.
 Accordingly, prepayment can sometimes come with a penalty, and this is disclosed in the loan documents.

-However, you may have noticed that most amortization schedules break mortgage payments out into principal and interest and that those first several payments are nearly all interest.
+However, you may have noticed that most mortgage amortization schedules break mortgage payments out into principal and interest and that those first several payments are nearly all interest.
 Accordingly, this mitigates some of the lender's prepayment risk, because the longer John is in his house and the more payments he makes, the more of that $100,000 in interest he's giving the lender.
 In other words, he's paying most of the interest up-front.
 If John sells the house after, say, 20 years, when the lender has collected virtually all of its $100,000 in interest, the lender is subject to much less prepayment risk.
 That is, it doesn't forgo much interest if he sells the house and pays off the loan early.

 When people move, as we’ve seen, they sell their houses, payoff their mortgages with the proceeds, and buy new houses with new mortgages.
 When interest rates fall, many homeowners refinance their mortgages, meaning they obtain new, lower-rate mortgages and pay off their higher-rate mortgages with the proceeds.
-This means the and the investors miss out on interest due to prepayment.
+This means the lenders and the MBS investors miss out on interest income due to prepayment.